aspose-cells/Aspose.Cells-API-References/english/go-cpp/PivotField/IsRepeatItemLabels/_index.md

 ## IsRepeatItemLabels function

-Indicates whether repeating labels of the field in the region.The default value is false.
+Indicates whether to repeat labels of the field in the region.The default value is false.

 ```go